bootUR: An R Package for Bootstrap Unit Root Tests: An introduction to the bootUR package

+data: MacroTS[, 1:5] null hypothesis: All series have a unit root alternative hypothesis: Some series are stationary

+estimate largest root statistic p-value MacroTS[, 1:5] NA -0.8372 0.2986 \end{CodeOutput} \end{CodeChunk} Since the null is not rejected at any reasonable level, treating all five GDP series as $I(1)$ is reasonable.

-\paragraph{Sequential Quantile Test} To perform the BSQT for multiple unit root testing, the function \fct{BSQTtest} should be used.
-It has one additional argument compared to the \fct{paneltest} function, namely \verb|q| which sets the group sizes.
+\paragraph{Sequential quantile test} To perform the BSQT for multiple unit root testing, the function \fct{boot\_sqt} should be used.
+It has one additional argument compared to the \fct{boot\_panel} function, namely \code{steps} which sets the group sizes.
 These can either be set in units or in quantiles.
-To split the series in, for instance, $K$ equally sized groups, use \code{q = 0:K / K}.
+To split the series in, for instance, $K$ equally sized groups, use \code{steps = 0:K / K}.
 By the convention of \cite{Smeekes15}, the first entry of the vector should be equal to zero, while the second entry indicates the end of the first group, and so on.
 If the initial zero value or the final value ($N$ or 1 for quantiles) are accidentally omitted, the function automatically adds them back.
-The default \code{q = 0:NCOL(y)} corresponds to the Step-M method of \cite{RomanoWolf05}.
-Regarding the bootstrap methods, the same warning and error messaging as for the \fct{paneltest} apply.
+The default \code{steps = 0:NCOL(data)} corresponds to the Step-M method of \cite{RomanoWolf05}.
+Regarding the bootstrap methods, the same warning and error messaging as for the \fct{boot\_panel} apply.
+To set the significance level of the individual tests performed sequentially, the argument \code{SQT\_level} can be set.